EBIO5460Spring2024/class-materials/05_3_R_on_server.md

 ```bash
 ps -u brett
 ```
 Useful for checking ones that are running but not using CPU time.
-If you have a parallel R job running, there will be one process for the master and one for each of the workers.
-The first one is the master and it will not be using any significant CPU time so will not show using `top`.
+If you have a parallel R job running, there will be one process for the controller and one for each of the workers.
+The first one is the controller and it will not be using any significant CPU time so will not show using `top`.

-## Stop a computation
+### Stop a computation
 For when you are in an R session in the terminal window.

 Sometimes you need to stop a running computation (e.g. it's taking too long, or you got in an infinite loop).
 While within R, type